AqwamCreates/DataPredict/docs/API/Optimizers/AdaptiveGradientDelta.md

 #### Parameters:

-* Epsilon: The value to ensure that the numbers are not divided by zero.
+* epsilon: The value to ensure that the numbers are not divided by zero.

 ### reset()